Changissnz/one_sentence_summaries/README.md

 ![decision_oss](https://github.com/Changissnz/one_sentence_summaries/assets/41529565/fbfc0e65-adc2-4de3-af7a-63c6c5415370)

 Sino history it is!
-I will go through the various dynasties in chronological order, and choose historical figures to write one-sentence summaries about.
+I will go through the various dynasties in chronological order, and choose noteworthy topics to write one-sentence summaries about.

 Go to `sino.txt` to see the summaries!